zhy2002/neutron/readme.md

 Todo
 -----------------
-- add context level default loadWithParent instead of fixed default value of true
+- add HOCs as an alternative to Neutron base components
+- hierarchical di
+  - define an expression language which allows a node to ask its parent for objects meeting certain criteria
+  - notification will NOT be provided when the injected instance is changed
 - i18n support
   - runtime configurable culture specific parser/formatter chain
   - React i18n
 - move logic from JSX to AppManagerNode
-- add HOCs as an alternative to Neutron base components
 - add JEST tests
 - align JSX code with RxJS patterns
 - align JSX code with Redux patterns